On the existence of supporting broken book decompositions for contact forms in dimension 3: Applications

 Now consider an arc connecting~$p_a$ to $p_{ab}$.
 When pushed by the flow, it describes a certain rectangle $R_1$ and comes back to an arc connecting~$p_a$ to~$p_{ba}$.
-Likewise an arc connecting~$p_b$ to~$p_{ba}$ describes a rectangle $R_2$ whose opposite side is an arc connecting $p_b$ to $p_{ab}$ (see Figure~\ref{figure: Fried3} left).
+Likewise an arc connecting~$p_b$ to~$p_{ba}$ describes a rectangle $R_2$ whose opposite side is an arc connecting $p_b$ to $p_{ab}$ (see Figure~\ref{figure: Fried3}).
 Together these four arcs form a parallelogram~$P$ in~$D$ which contains $D\cap k_0$ in its interior.
-The union of $P$ and the two rectangles $R_1$ and $R_2$, forms an immersed topological pair of pants, which can be smoothed into a surface~$S$ transverse to~$R_\lambda$.
-The main properties of~$S$ is that it is bounded by $k_a, k_b$ and $k_{ab}$, and it is transverse to~$k_0$.
+The union of $P$ and the two rectangles $R_1$ and $R_2$, forms an immersed topological pair of pants, which can be smoothed into a surface~$S_0$ transverse to~$R_\lambda$.
+The main properties of~$S_0$ is that it is bounded by $k_a, k_b$ and $k_{ab}$, and it is transverse to~$k_0$.

-Now consider a page~$F_0$ of the foliation~$\F$, take the union~$F_0\cup S$, and use the flow direction~$R_\lambda$ to desingularize the arcs and circles of intersection (see Figure~\ref{figure: Fried3} right and Figure~\ref{figure: Desingularize}).
-The obtained surface intersects~ any tubular neighborhood of $k_0$ along one (or several) meridian.
+Now consider a page~$S$ of the foliation~$\F$ having $k_0$ in its boundary, with zero asymptotic linking number, take the union~$S_0\cup S$, and use the flow direction~$R_\lambda$ to desingularize the arcs and circles of intersection as in Lemma~\ref{lemma: desingularization} (see also Figure~\ref{figure: FriedBord}).
+The obtained surface intersects~ any small enough tubular neighborhood of $k_0$ along one meridian plus one or two longitudes.
 Therefore~$k_0$ is not anymore in the broken part of the binding, but is part of the boundary of the new surface.
 Also the surface~$F_0$ intersects $k_a, k_b$, and~$k_{ab}$, so that these periodic orbits link positively the union~$F_0\cup S$.
-The resulting surface is a then a genuine (rational) Birkhoff section for the Reeb vector field.
+The resulting surface is then a genuine (rational) Birkhoff section for the Reeb vector field.
 We can thus obtain an open book decomposition from it adapted to the Reeb vector field.
 Observe that the orbits~$k_0, k_a, k_b$, and $k_{ab}$ are boundary components of radial type with respect to the new foliation.

 The case where $k_0$ is a negative hyperbolic periodic orbit is treated in the same manner.
 The difference is that now one needs to consider the second iterate of the return map to a local transversal to the periodic orbit in order to have Figure~\ref{figure: Fried}. \end{proof}